-retain, advance in or regain employment by providing a range of services based on their individual employment needs and goals.
-Rehabilitation Counselors work closely with clients to determine a specific and individualized plan for employment that allows clients to work in engaging and inclusive working environments.
+We help individuals with disabilities prepare for, secure, retain, advance in or regain employment by providing a range of services based on their individual employment needs and goals.
+Rehabilitation Counselors work closely with eligible individuals to determine a specific and individualized plan for employment that allows the people we serve to work in engaging and inclusive working environments.
 DVR is a trusted partner in helping our job seekers find meaningful employment that empowers individuals with disabilities to live purposeful, independent lives.